pen-talk/pen-talk.github.io/index-en.md

 ## Welcome!

-漢字筆談會(Han Characters Written Talk Community) is a Discord server where all conversations is performed with 漢字(Han Characters).
+漢字筆談會 (Han Characters Written Talk Community) is a Discord server where all conversations is performed with 漢字 (Han Characters).

-Anyone who knows Han Characters, from beginner to masters, can freely join and talk about anything.
+Anyone who knows Han Characters, from beginner to master, can freely join and talk about anything.

 ## How to Join